-Below the listing of available applications and extensions, click here to submit a request for an application or extension not currently available.
-The request form can be utilized by both students and teachers.
-Once the form is submitted, the requested application or extension will be reviewed to determine if its educationally relevant and suitable for TSC students.
+Below the listing of available applications and extensions, requests for new applications/extensions not currently available for students should be submitted in Incident IQ (tech help ticket system).
+Once the ticket is submitted, the requested application or extension will be reviewed to determine if its educationally relevant and suitable for TSC students.

 Add apps and extensions

 You can add apps and extensions to give your Chromebook more features and functionality.
 To add an app or extension: